f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 The antenna location is placed according to My Position set under the Preferences > My Position menu.
 If My Position is not set correctly, the position of aircraft may not be computed correctly.

-Aircraft are only placed upon the map when a position can be calculated, which can require several frames to be received.
+Aircraft are only placed upon the map when a position can be calculated, which can require several ADS-B frames to be received.

 * To pan around the map, click the left mouse button and drag.
 To zoom in or out, use the mouse scroll wheel.
 * Left clicking on an aircraft will highlight the corresponding row in the table for the aircraft and the information box on the map will be coloured orange, rather than blue.